Codesai/curso-tdd-csharp/katas-csharp/tire-pressure-variation/README.md

 ## Learnings
 How to build a Spy and a Stub manually.

-How to use Mockito to generate the test doubles.
+How to use NSubstitute to generate the test doubles.

 ## References